By Chiara Cavaglieri

 Are withdrawals penalty-free?
 It depends – if you use the money to purchase a first property, or withdraw after the age of 60, you won’t be charged.
-If you want to spend the money on non-property and you’re under the age of 60, you’ll be hit with a 25% penalty, although this will only take effect from April 2018.
+If you want to spend the money on anything other than your first property and you’re under the age of 60, you’ll be hit with a 25% penalty, although this will only take effect from April 2018.

 Can I pass on my lifetime Isa to a partner?
 Yes, your spouse or civil partner can inherit the value of your lifetime Isa as an ‘additional permitted subscription’ (APS) allowance.
 For more on how to pass on an Isa, see our guide to inheritance Isas.

 As with a regular Isa, you will be able to hold multiple lifetime Isas at one time, however, you can only open and pay into one lifetime Isa in each tax year.

 You can transfer money from existing Isas and any money you move across from previous years’ Isas will not affect your overall Isa limit for that year.

 If you open a lifetime Isa you can still have a regular cash Isa, a stocks and shares Isa and an innovative finance Isa – as long as your overall contributions are within the annual Isa limit.
 This limit will increase to £20,000 from April 2017.